Sexual orientation discrimination claims

 We understand this.
 Unlike some other employment lawyers, we only work with employees and have helped a substantial number of victims of sexual orientation discrimination with their claims, enabling them to move on peacefully with their lives.

-The law in England and Wales recognises that discrimination can be difficult to prove, particularly as most employers take steps to hide their practices legally.
+The law in England and Wales recognises that discrimination can be difficult to prove.